vyasriday/JS-Tidbits/README.md

  NOTE:
   - Please do not copy paste code from the internet and add in here!
-  - Your code must be in working
+  - Your code must be working